Remove excess water from your ears with methods like blow drying, using different types of ear drops, and even adding

 These simple tips can help prevent water from getting stuck in your ear in the future.

 Trapped water usually goes away without treatment.
 If it bothers you, consider trying one of these home treatments to help relieve your discomfort.
-But if the water is still trapped after 2 to 3 days or if you show signs of infection, you should call your doctor.
+But if the water is still trapped after 2 to 3 days or if you show signs of infection, you should call a doctor.

 If your ear becomes inflamed or swollen, you may have developed an ear infection.
 An ear infection can become serious if you don’t get treatment for it.
 It may lead to hearing loss or other complications, such as cartilage and bone damage.